Drastic Fantastic: Release

 Drastic Fantastic was released, firstly in Europe, on 10 September 2007, and had become the "highly anticipated" follow up to her debut album.
 In Australia, it was released on 15 September, and on 18 September in both the United States and Canada.
 The album was reissued on 15 January 2021 in vinyl, triple-disc, and digital formats as Drastic Fantastic: Ultimate Edition, consisting of previously unreleased songs and remixes.
 According to Tunstall, the album cover is based on Suzi Quatro.
 On the albums title, Tunstall said that she felt she got the title "dead right", crediting the time as being "incredible what was happening at that time, but it was also terrifying".

+Three singles were released from the album to promote its release – the lead single, "Hold On", was released in July 2007 to critical acclaim and strong commercial performance, peaking at number one on the Adult Alternative Airplay in the United States, whilst it also reached the top ten in the Netherlands.
+It failed to chart within the Billboard Hot 100 in the United States, however, did debut at number four on the Bubbling Under Hot 100.
+In her native Scotland, it peaked at number eleven on the Scottish Singles Charts, whilst it reached nineteen in Norway and twenty-one in the United Kingdom.

+Follow up single, "Saving My Face", was released in November 2007, achieving less commercial success than its predecessor.
+Despite this, it did peak within the top ten in Belgium, the top twenty in Scotland and the top thirty in Italy.
+The third and final single to be released from the album, "If Only", was released in March 2008 and performed better commercially in both the United Kingdom and Scotland than "Saving My Face" did, reaching number forty-five and fifteen respectively.

 Critical reception

 The album received warm, though conservative, praise by most critics.
 Music critics from The Observer gave Drastic Fantastic five stars, stating the album was "bursting with so many hits that Tunstall's comic-book life is about to go stratospheric".
 Rob Sheffield of Rolling Stone gave the album three-and-a-half stars out of five, and said that the album's sound was a "flashback" to 1997 by noting similarities between the songs on Drastic Fantastic and songs written 10 years earlier.
 Stephen Thomas Erlewine of Allmusic gave the album four out of five, calling Drastic Fantastic "a rare beast: a pop album with a songwriter's heart".

 However, some critics were less impressed, stating that the album was overproduced and lacked the "folksy" touch of her previous album Eye to the Telescope.
 The Guardian gave it three stars, stating "Tunstall could do better".